 In the announcement of our $56M Series D two weeks ago, we previewed our plans for CircleCI and our customers.
 Here are the four areas we outlined:

 -Continue our laser focus on CI/CD.
 Our top priority is making the CI/CD process scalable, performant, and intelligent.
-We just yesterday launched Windows build environments, in addition to our previous support for Docker, Linux, Android, and macOS.
+We just yesterday launched Windows execution environments, in addition to our previous support for Docker, Linux, Android, and macOS.
 We are also investing heavily in resource classes, and pipeline and workflow flexibility, so that teams have as much power and control over their CI/CD process as possible.

 -Invest in making CircleCI flexible to use with your preferred tools and continue our path to extensibility via orbs and our API.
 The best developers shouldn’t work in silos, and neither should your tools.
 We will continue to build out integrations around your favorite code storage options, and create open, extensible endpoints and opportunities for configuration sharing via orbs.
 Connect to all of the tools and services your team needs to move quickly, safely.